Thanks for creating this beautiful space in our little town. We are so lucky to have such dedicated and highly trained teachers!

 Annie Meredith Nies, RYT, a long-time yoga practitioner and a Certified Yoga Instructor, was trained under Yoga Master Aadil Palkhivala, a Senior BKS Iyengar Instructor and the creator of Purna Yoga.
 She practiced various styles of yoga from age 20 and Ashtanga yoga in Hawaii until she met Aadil in 1988 and found her true teacher.
 She enjoys teaching an alignment based class using simple props, precise instruction and gentle adjustments and weaves in pranayama and meditation practices.
 Her class allows people of any age or physical condition to practice yoga safely and derive its benefits.

 Brooke is an RYT200 who obtained her credentials through Shanti Yoga School.
 A yogi since childhood, Brooke’s love for the strength and balance of yoga led her towards the personal journey of obtaining her certification… teaching yoga was never her intent, but a pleasant product of her schooling.
 While crushing madly on Gumby, Brooke has come to terms with the fact that their romance is not meant to be, and instead has turned her focus towards embracing a more encompassing approach to her yoga practice.
 Through her personal practice and her teaching, she emphasizes the physical, mental and emotional aspects of yoga, utilizing yoga as a tool to bring balance to daily life.
 Whether it’s the yin to your yang or the yang to your yin, yoga helps us become stronger, kinder and wiser, both on and off the mat.
 A graduate of Boise State University, long-time McCall resident and avid outdoor enthusiast, Brooke and her hubby have chosen McCall as home base to pursue a lifestyle of adventure, health and happiness.
 Outside of work, you can find her blissed out on the ski trails with her pup, Hazel, hiking to high mountain lakes, or rowing a raft down one of Idaho’s superb stretches of water.
-Lately, she and her hubs have embraced a new adventure as they welcomed baby Kinzer, Lily, into the family last summer.
+Lately, she and her hubs have become enmeshed in that adventure that is raising two small children, Lily and Logan.
 Life hasn’t changed.
 AT.
 ALL.

 Treone is a Commissioned Officer in the U.S. Army who loves to teach and practice yoga.
 Quite the combination!
 She has enjoyed sharing the practice of yoga with the Soldiers in her unit as well as giving yoga classes 3 nights a week to people of many nations in Afghanistan for nearly a year.
 She also deployed to Iraq.
 She holds an Undergraduate degree from Boulder, Colorado in Spanish and Business, and a Master’s degree from Boise State in Public Administration.
 She loves traveling and is lucky to have visited many countries around the globe including a yoga journey to Sri Lanka, Thailand, and India, enhancing her knowledge of Yoga through postures, breathing, and meditation.
 She also works for a non-profit called Project Welcome Home Troops, a program that offers breathing techniques to Veterans that alleviate the impacts of Post Traumatic Stress.
 She received her 200-hour certificate from Debbi Murphy, owner of Shanti Yoga in McCall.
 She offers Hatha flow combining poses held for longer periods of time with flowing poses intended to build heat, all centered on cultivating strength, awareness and inner calmness.
 Come get away for a while on your mat!